 Your code number can be found under the Account > Verification section, as part of the verification process.

-A CoinSpot representative may also contact you on the phone number provided to ask some questions and confirm certain details.
+A CoinSpot representative may also contact you on the phone number provided to ask some questions and ask you to confirm certain details.

 Frequently asked questions